 Action 2: Educate Miami motorists and bicyclists about new facility types.
 Use all of the above methods to educate Miami motorists and bicyclists about how to use and respect new bikeway network facility types as they are implemented.
-These include, but are limited to Shared Use Lane Markings, Bicycle Boulevards.
-Physically Separated Bicycle Lanes.
-Portland distributes The Citv of information when new bikeway facility types are implemented using a brochure shown in Figure 8-3.
+These include, but are limited to Shared Use Markings, Bicycle Boulevards, and Physically Separated Bicycle Lanes.
+The City of Portland distributes information when new bikeway facility types are implemented using a brochure shown in Figure 8-3.